 Availability: Monday-Friday May-August

-Cost: $7.00 per person; 10 person minimum.
+Cost: $7.00 per student; 10 person minimum.
 Teachers and paid staff are complimentary.
-Parents and Siblings are $7 each or include the Back 40 Activity area for $10.00 per person.
+Parents and Siblings are $7 each or include the Back 40 Activity area for $10.00 per student.

 Ages: preschool-1st grade